BetonQuest/BetonQuest/documentation/Participate/SetupIDE.md

-The BetonQuest organisation recommends <a href="https://www.jetbrains.com/idea/" target="_blank">IntelliJ Community Edition</a> (Community Edition) as the preferred IDE.
+The BetonQuest organisation recommends <a href="https://www.jetbrains.com/idea/" target="_blank">IntelliJ Community Edition</a> as preferred IDE.
 The advantage of using IntelliJ is that this guide contains some steps that help to fulfill our requirements.
 Additionally, the project contains a few config files that automatically setup IntelliJ to meet some of our requirements.
-You can still use your preferred IDE but then you need to check on your own that your changes fulfill our requirements.
+You can still use your preferred IDE, but then you need to check on your own that your changes fulfill our requirements.

 ##Installing IntelliJ
 First download <a href="https://www.jetbrains.com/idea/download/" target="_blank">IntelliJ</a> and install it.